Sadun Aren: Career and arrests

 Following the completion of his PhD studies Aren began to work at the Faculty of Political Science, Ankara University, as an associate professor and taught courses in sociology.
 In 1951 he was sent to Geneva to work at the United Nations' European Economic Commission.
-However, he resigned from the office and began to work at BBC's Turkish section.
+However, he resigned from the post and began to work at BBC's Turkish section.
 He returned to Turkey in 1956, but was arrested for a short time due to his communist activities.
 He became full professor in 1957 at the Faculty of Political Science, Ankara University.
 Following the military coup on 27 May 1960 Aren was appointed to the economic committee of the military government.
-In 1961 he involved in the establishment of the Workers' Party of Turkey and became the head of Ankara branch of the party in 1962.
+In 1961 he involved in the establishment of the Workers' Party of Turkey and became the head of its Ankara branch in 1962.
+He became a cofounder of the Socialist Culture Association (Sosyalist Kültür Derneği) in 1963.

 Aren won a seat in the Parliament for the party representing Istanbul in 1965.
 Within the party Aren and Behice Boran formed an alliance.
-They both resigned from the party in 1968 due to his opposition against the views of Mehmet Ali Aybar who headed the Workers' Party.
-Aybar did not support the invasion of Czechoslovakia by the Soviet Union in August 1968 and argued that a non-authoritarian and democratic version of socialism was needed in Turkey.
+They both resigned from the party in 1968 due to their opposition against the views of the party chair Mehmet Ali Aybar.
+Aybar did not support the invasion of Czechoslovakia by the Soviet Union in August 1968.

 Immediately after the military coup on 12 March 1971 Aren was arrested and imprisoned for three years in Niğde.
 He was not allowed to continue his academic work at the university and began to work as an advisor to a trade union, DİSK.
 He was also imprisoned one year after the military coup on 12 September 1980 and released in 1984.

 Aren founded a political party, Socialist Unity Party, in 1991.
 Following the dissolution of the party he joined Freedom and Solidarity Party and was made the party's honorary chair.